localpcnerd/H3VR-Survival-Mode/README.md

 Survival, a new gamemode for H3.
 You've been stranded and nobody is coming.
 How long can you survive?

 ## FEATURES
- - Infinite wave-based gameplay
+ - *Infinite* wave-based gameplay
  - Custom shops for weapons, ammo, attachments, grenades, etc
+ - Recyclers to sell off all your unwanted guns, mags, and other goodies
+ - Limited/Unlimited ammo modes to dictate your play experience
  - Persistent highscore saving
- - Boss waves
+ - **Boss waves**

 ## MAPPING
  - Download Meatkit [on Github.](https://github.com/H3VR-Modding/MeatKit)